ZhenyingZhu/StudyNotes/ProjectThoughts/Filesystem.md

 ## What to write in description
 tag should be enough? just a link to oneonte?

+# UI
+## Write
+- passing a file, with text fields, store it in the db correctly.
+- can see similiar files in the db.

-## Control
+## Search
-- a UI to write to db?
+- a list of tags on the screen
-- a UI to easy search?
+- a search bar
+- show the result in list with details
+- open the file